Nokomis Public Library

 Preventing COVID-19 Spread in Communities webpages COVID-19 Social

-sign/poster First Cases of Coronavirus Disease in Central and Southern
+Distancing sign/poster First Cases of Coronavirus Disease in Central and Southern

-IDPH press release Centers for Disease Control (CDC)
+Illinois IDPH press release Centers for Disease Control (CDC)

 Nationally, the CDC is charged with monitoring the outbreak and routinely issues bulletins with updated information regarding COVID-19.
 CDC Resources of Note: